 We intend to file with the SEC a registration statement on Form S-8 under the Securities Act promptly after the completion of this offering to register shares of our common stock subject to equitybased incentive awards which were granted under the 2021 Plan, and which are reserved for future issuance under our 2022 Plan.
-See "Executive Compensation - BKV Corporation 2021 Long Term Incentive Plan" and "Executive Compensation - BKV Corporation 2021 Long Term Incentive Plan" and "Executive Compensation - BKV Corporation 2022 Equity and Incentive Compensation Plan."
-The Form S-8 will also register shares of our common stock purchased under the BKV Corporation 2020 Employee Stock Purchase Plan and shares of our common stock reserved for future purchase under our 2022 Employee Stock Purchase Plan.
-See "Executive Compensation - BKV Corporation Employee Stock Purchase Plan."
+See "Executive Compensation - BKV Corporation 2021 Long Term Incentive Plan" and "Executive Compensation - BKV Corporation 2021 Long Term Incentive Plan."
+The Form S-8 will also register shares of our common stock reserved for future purchase under our 2022 Employee Stock Purchase Plan.
+See "Executive Compensation - BKV Corporation 2022 Equity and Incentive Corporation Employee Stock Purchase Plan."
 The registration statement on Form S-8 is expected to become effective immediately upon filing, and shares of our common stock covered by the registration statement will then become eligible for sale in the public market, subject to the Rule 144 limitations applicable to affiliates and vesting restrictions.
-See "Executive Compensation - BKV Corporation 2022 Equity and Incentive Compensation - BKV Corporation 2022 Equity and Incentive Compensation - BKV Corporation 2022 Equity and Incentive Plan," "Executive Compensation - BKV Corporation 2022 Equity and Incentive Compensation - BKV Corporation 2022 Equity and Incentive Compensation - BKV Corporation 2022 Equity and Incentive Plan."
+See "Executive Compensation 2022 Equity and Incentive Compensation 2021 Long Term Incentive Plan," "Executive Compensation - BKV Corporation 2022 Equity and Incentive Compensation 2021."